A route for hikers and horse riders

 The popular Baviaanskloof is formed by two mountain ranges, the Baviaanskloof Mountains to the north, and the Kouga Mountains on the southern side.
 Traversing the two mountain ranges brings you as close to mother nature as possible, as for days there are hardly any signs of human life.
 No alien vegetation, no litter, no electrical lines.
 The area is home to seven of the nine biomes, and as you walk you move from spekboom to aloes, to century old cycads, mountain fynbos and proteas.
 Birdlife is prolific, particularly in the lower lying kloofs.

 The route starts in the Karoo, on the outer edge of the Baviaanskloof Reserve, in an area known as Nakop.
-Hikers immediately tackle a climb of almost 4km, with an elevation of 1 208m at the highest point, with an unimpeded view over the Karoo to the north, and the Baviaanskloof to the south.
-A 7km rocky road leads down to the main road of the kloof, and eventually to the overnight point at Doringkloof Bush Camp.
+Hikers immediately tackle a climb of almost 4km, with an elevation of 400m to the highest point, with an unimpeded view over the Karoo to the north, and the Baviaanskloof to the south.
+A 7km rocky road leads down to the main road of the kloof, and eventually to the overnight point at Doringkloof.

 On the second day you tackle the opposite side of the Baviaanskloof, again with high climbs and long descents.
 The chance of seeing humans apart from the group is almost impossible, which gives hikers the chance to become one with nature.
 The third day follows an old road in many kloofs, giving birders ample joy, before another long climb takes you to the top of one of the highest hills of the Kouga mountain range.
-And then there is a soft introduction back into civilization as you stay on a working farm, also home to a beneficiary of this hike, the Nooitgedacht Primary School.
+And then there is a soft introduction back into civilization as you stay on a working farm in the Nooitgedacht area.

-The final day of the hike brings another ascent via the Moordenaarskloof Pass before you reach the last night’s destination, the Kouga River.
+The final day of the hike brings another ascent via the Moordenaarskloof Pass before you reach the last night’s destination, Nguniland on the outskirts of Kareedouw.

 “We did our final scouting for the new route with Hercules van Huyssteen from the popular Baviaans Horse Rides on his horse Bismark, and the presence of the horse made the hike very special for the group,” says Eric Stewart, co-organiser of the Baviaans Camino.
 “We then realised that the route is ideal for those who love horses, but might not have the necessary experience.”